rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## That dreaded YAML

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
 I am looking at already refactored and improved version.
 It is a lot of templated _YAML_ of k8s configuration at my work.
 The underlying reason for the complexity is the PL itself[^yaml].
 Did the refactor broke things?
 Of course it did.
 Complexity has consequences.

-Would something like _Dhall_[^dhall] be a better choice than _YAML_?
-_Dhall_ allows to use ADTs, has strong type safety features, has lambda expressions.
-Programmer has access to these powerful, standard abstractions.
-I heard it being referred to as a "Non-Repetitive Alternative to YAML".
-It gets even better than that: _Dhall_ makes the process of refactoring safe.
+I want to contrast _YAML_ with a configuration language like [Dhall](https://dhall-lang.org/) (one of my favorites).
+To use _Dhall_, you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
+The return on the investment are Dhall safety features.
-You can compare the old and the new and Dhall will tell you if both are equivalent or why not.
+Dhall even makes the process of refactoring safe, you can compare the old configuration and the new and Dhall will tell you if both are equivalent or why not.

 [^yaml]: E.g. see [Every Simple Language Will Eventually End Up Turing Complete](https://solutionspace.blog/2021/12/04/every-simple-language-will-eventually-end-up-turing-complete/)

-Are thousands of lines of templated yaml with lot of code duplication and no type safety simple to grasp?
-Clearly not, YAML based IAC has a high extraneous load.
-I could argue that the overall complexity of many _yaml_ files outweighs the cost of learning _Dhall_ and relevant FP prerequisites.

-_side_note_start
-**In real life,** _Dhall_ remains a niche approach, k8s configuration predominantly uses _YAML_.
-There could be many considerations at play here.
-E.g. IAC configuration needs to be accessible to all developers in the team _today_.
-People have preferences on want they want to learn.
-Some developers prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used this is what they want to write.
-There are many angles on this and very diverse sets of opinions, and I am not going to even try to explore them.
-However, looking at the cognitive loads suggests giving _Dhall_ a consideration.
-This post main focus is the cognitive load and this example is here to demonstrate that there is more at play.
-_side_note_end

-_YAML_ is what I would call easy, _Dhall_ is what I call simple.

-[^dhall]:  I you are not familiar with what _Dhall_ is, assume, for the sake of the argument, an existence of a configuration language that comes with a higher learning curve but offers much safer and reusable IAC, but it requires more effort to learn.
+_Dhall_ and _YAML_ come with very different cognitive challenges.

-## Simple vs Easy
+## Easy vs Simple

 If you have looked at my [TypeScript types](/tags/TypeScript-Notes.html) series, you have seen me [write about it already](2022-03-13-ts-types-part6.html#about-simplicity).
 I do not claim that my definitions are the only correct way that these terms should be interpreted.
 However, I have seen other programmers use a similar disambiguation so I am including it here.